ethereum/remix-ide/docs/running_js_scripts.md

 Create a file with `.js` extension and put your logic inside it.
 Once ready, there are two ways to run this script:

 1. Make the script the active file in the editor and run `remix.exeCurrent()` from Remix terminal
-2. Just right click on the script name in the `Files Explorers` plugin and click on the **Run** option
+2. Just right click on the script name in the `Files Explorers` plugin and click on the **Run** option.
+Alternatively it is possible to just hit `Ctrl+Shift+S` when the script is displayed in the editor.

 Here is a sample script: